davidtchiu/davidtchiu.github.io/teaching/cs261/hwk3.ycm/index.md

 For this assignment, you will implement autocomplete by sorting the terms by query string; searching to find all query strings that start with a given prefix; and sorting the matching terms by weight.

 #### Student Objectives
-- Designing a project from scratch.
+- Designing an object-oriented project from scratch.
 - Catching exceptions.
 - Exposure to interfaces.
-- Comparing objects.
+- Implementing the Comparable interface.

 #### Required Files